 System uptime service level agreement: When you run fax software on premises, your IT department must deploy and configure it for high levels of uptime.
+The latter could also require additional software to be purchased to manage the failover and redundancy.
 Options typically exist for redundancy and failover, but you must manage installation and configuration.
 Managed and SaaS solutions offer high levels of service uptime that are managed by your vendor, not your IT department.